 When the rain stopped, we decided to bring him down for a shoot.
 He was still asleep when we started shooting (Ninang Jamie, a really good photographer, took our photos), but woke up shortly after.

-Then, Pablo got in the mood to play in his movement area.
+Then, P got in the mood to play in his movement area.
 We followed his lead.

 After moving around, he eventually climbed to me and grabbed my top, a signal for nursing.

 So nurse again, we did.
 Meanwhile, they set up the cake so we could sing Happy Birthday to him.
 But first, family photo!

 Then we all gathered around him to sing the Birthday Song.
 He likes this song because my mom-in-law would always sing it to him starting maybe a month ago.
 So he was prepared.
 He gladly listened to us sing it for him.

 And then it was time to open his gifts!

 I helped him by ripping the first part, then let him rip off the rest.
 From time to time, he still needed help in unwrapping the boxes completely.
 But unwrapping gifts is great fine motor skill practice for children, so we just really let him do it as much as possible.

 After opening his gifts, we finally let him explore his cake!
 We didn’t need to plan or model the smashing – he just did it. 😀